TinyCthulhu/DBDT/README.md

 Currently, the application functionality includes, but is not limited to:
-* access, data browsing, SQL query executon for interbase / firebird databases.
+* access, data browsing, SQL query and script executon for interbase / firebird databases.
 * importing, browsing and preparing data for database injections from CSV (or similar, character delimited text files) and excel (xls, xlsx) data sheets
 and other stuff...